Man severely injured by exploding package, suspect in custody

-LAS ANIMAS COUNTY, Colo. — A suspect is in custody after a man was severely injured when he picked up a package in a Trinidad parking lot and it exploded, a Facebook post from the Trinidad Police Department (TPD) says.
+LAS ANIMAS COUNTY, Colo. — The man arrested and accused of planting a package that exploded when another man picked it up was previously arrested in connection with booby traps that were rigged to kill or injure animals, an arrest affidavit from the Trinidad Police Department (TPD) says.

+Diego Hurtado, 22, was severely injured when he picked up the package in a parking lot in the 300 block of East North Avenue around 1 a.m. on Feb.
+8, according to police.

-Jonathon Ryan Armijo was taken into custody in connection with that Feb.
-8 incident and another incident that happened on Feb.
-5 in a Walmart parking lot.
+Jonathon Ryan Armijo was taken into custody in connection with that incident and another incident that happened on Feb.
+5 in a different Walmart parking lot.
 He's being held in the Las Animas County Jail on the following charges:

 - Two counts of attempted first-degree murder